OfficialNovaAI/nova-wallet/README.md

 ## Roadmap

-Nova is being shaped into a wallet super-app experience: first as a chat interface, then as an intelligence layer, and eventually as an automation layer for crypto workflows.
+Nova is being shaped into an AI agent wallet experience: first as a chat-to-action interface, then as an intelligence layer, and eventually as an automation layer for crypto workflows.

 ![Nova AI Roadmap](./docs/assets/readme/roadmap.png)